 #2 HiNative Review // Pros & Cons

 |1.
 Nothing like any other language learning app.||1.
 Won’t actually teach you anything in the language, simply a platform.
 But there is so much more potential here for learning guides etc.|

 |2.
 Great opportunity for quick fixes with native speakers.||2.
 Overwhelming/ messy-looking home page, with no chronological order which can be a bit confusing at first.|

 |3.
 Over 110 languages on offer.||3.
 Would be great to be able to engage with the community by using some kind of chat service.
 Again, lots of potential.
 But HiNative seems like they want to stick with the limited uses they have at the moment.|

 HiNative is nothing like the other language apps we are used to reviewing.
 It’s a nice change!

 To put it simply, HiNative is a community app, where you can ask questions to native speakers and answer ones in return about your native language.

 Use the pre-established question templates, ask for your pronunciation, a sentence to be corrected or for a quick translation, get suggestions from native speakers and so much more.

-The app was made for both language learners and people interested in foreign cultures and travel, since you can ask questions about anything related to a language or a country.
+The app was made for both language learners and people interested in foreign cultures and travel.
+You can ask questions about anything related to a language or a country!

 HiNative supports over 110 languages with a community of five million people worldwide, so you are sure to find what you are looking for!